Comic Browser:

 The three Avengers

-Avengers #35 Synopsis by Rob Johnson
+Avengers #35 synopsis by Rob Johnson

 The previously page summarises the expansion of the Avengers and the revival of the Illuminati (in New Avengers) - both involving Captain America and Iron Man.
 It shows new Avengers members Abyss & Ex Nihilo, Nightmask & Starbrand, Cannonball & Sunspot, Hyperion and Shang-Chi, plus some of the more regular members Black Widow, Cap, Spider-Man and Thor.
 It doesn't explain about the incursions in New Avengers and the imminent death of the multiverse, but does show the Illuminati making Cap forget what's going on.
 And it reiterates the idea that the expanded Avengers was the brainchild of Steve Rogers (representing life) and Tony Stark (death).